aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/installation/_index.md

 feedback: BARCODECOM
 url: /java/installation/
 ---
+## **Ways to Obtain the Product**

+You can obtain ***Aspose.BarCode for Java*** using two methods:

+### **1. Download the ZIP File from the Website**

+You can get the product directly from the <a href="https://releases.aspose.com/barcode/java/" target="_blank">official website</a>.

+For example, if you want to download
+<a href="https://releases.aspose.com/barcode/java/25-1/#package-explorer" target="_blank">aspose-barcode-25.1-java.zip</a>,
+you can do so from the link above.

+This ZIP file contains the library, API documentation as a JAR file, and other artifacts such as the README and license-related files.

-## **Install Aspose.BarCode for Java from Maven Repository**
+### **2. Get from Maven Repository**

-Aspose hosts all Java APIs in the <a href="https://repository.aspose.com/repo/" target="_blank">Maven repository</a>.
+Aspose hosts all Java APIs in the Maven repository.
+Alternatively, you can obtain the library from the Maven repository:
-You can easily use <a href="https://repository.aspose.com/repo/com/aspose/aspose-barcode/" target="_blank">Aspose.BarCode for Java</a>
+<a href="https://repository.aspose.com/repo/com/aspose/aspose-barcode/" target="_blank">Aspose.BarCode for Java</a>.

-API directly in your Maven projects by adding the following configurations to `pom.xml`.
+You can easily integrate the product into your Gradle projects by adding the following configurations to `pom.xml`.

 {{<highlight xml>}}
 <repositories>